chombo-discharge/chombo-discharge/Docs/Sphinx/source/index.rst

 .. important::

-   **This is an alpha release.
+   **This is an beta release.
 Development is still in progress, and various bugs may be present.
-User interfaces can and will change.**
+Minor changes to the user interface can still occur.**

 Welcome to ``chombo-discharge``'s user documentation
 ****************************************************